 By raising our collective voices on behalf of Black women, the bedrock of civilization, we benefit ourselves, our families and by extension our communities.
 Black women vote at comparatively high rates and had a higher voting rate than all other groups of men and women during the last two presidential elections.

 NC100BW-DE priorities center around self-care, empowerment, and advocacy related to gender equity, economic empowerment, health, education, mentoring, and community organizing.
 Fostering a new pipeline of effective leaders is core to advancing our mission.

 Mounting challenges and inequities affecting Black females of all ages are to be faced with courage if we are to reach a state of parity.
 We seek to educate ourselves concerning the disparities affecting Black women and our families.
 We endeavor to collaborate with others to tear down fences that limit Black women’s access to political, economic, and social power.

 Our groundbreaking “My Sister’s Keeper” Leadership Summit is one way our members and the public gain valuable information to guide our advocacy.
 Whether it’s through our Public Policy Legislative Action Agenda, the 100 Bridges Mentoring Program connecting girls with mentoring & STEAM (science, technology, engineering, arts, and math) opportunities, the Dr. Theresa D. Drummond Scholarship Program for traditional and non-traditional students, Gentleman’s Cook-Off Cooking for A Cause and more, we are not just a coalition but also a movement.
 Neither voiceless nor invisible.

-Click the 2018 NC100BW-DE calendar and support by your attendance and charitable contributions.
+Click donate button and support by your attendance and charitable contributions.

 Thank you to all members, donors, partners and interested individuals for your unending commitment to being our “Sister’s Keepers.”